Keparoo/kepweb/README.md

 This project was originally bootstrapped with the create-react-app.
 It has been refactored and restructured to use Vite as the development server.

-The web components for this site were originally implemented with Material UI components.
+The web components for this site were originally implemented using Material UI.
-I have since replaced the Material UI components with my own React components built from scratch to allow better customization with carefully structured CSS.
+The Material UI components have been replaced with my own React components built from scratch to allow better customization with carefully structured CSS.

 - The form submission uses https://formsubmit.co to forward email.
 - The [Formik](https://formik.org/) library is used to manage the forms.